Timber Cabins FAQ

 Q. Are our cabins fire retardant?
 BAL ratings.

-Our cabin kits can pass the rural fire service rating of BAL 12-19 by raising the kits 400mm above the ground on posts.
+Our cabin kits can pass the rural fire service rating of BAL 12.5 by raising the kits 400mm above the ground on posts.
 90% of our cabin kits are constructed this way.
-We can also get our cabin kits to BAL29 by using the BCA approved “Fireshell” Bush fire protective coating.
+Our cabin kits can acheive BAL 19 to BAL 29 by using additonal protection materials such as screen mesh and fire-shutters as well as the BCA approved “Fireshell” Bush fire protective coating.
 Click here to go to Exfire protective coating website.
 There are several flame retardant sealers on the market.

 For a downloadable pdf file on the safety of solid timber in fires click here: Fire Resistance Strength Fact!